 - Dr. Stephen Metcalfe, Professor of Education

-- Professor Elizabeth Napier, Assistant Professor of Education
+- Dr. Elizabeth Napier, Assistant Professor of Education

 - Dr. Bevin Shiverdecker, Professor of Education

 - Professor Lynn Shoemaker, Assistant Professor of Education

 - Dr. Michael Traugh, Professor of Education and CAEP Assessment Coordinator